jondkinney/docusign_rest/README.md

 **VCR**

 The test suite uses VCR and is configured to record only the first request by using the 'once' configuration option surrounding each API request.
-If you want to expirmenet with the API or are getting several errors with the test suite, you may want to change the VCR config record setting to 'all' temporairily which will write a new yaml file for each request each time you hit the API.
+If you want to experiment with the API or are getting several errors with the test suite, you may want to change the VCR config record setting to 'all' temporarily which will write a new YAML file for each request each time you hit the API.
 However, this significantly slow down tests and essentially negates the benefit of VCR which is to mock out the API entirely and keep the tests speedy.